-• Models with genuine SUBARU navigation system:
+Models with genuine SUBARU navigation system:

-The defogger and deicer system setting can be changed for continuous operation using the navigation monitor.
+The setting can be changed for the continuous operation mode using the navigation monitor.
 For details, refer to the Owner's Manual supplement for the navigation system.

 The setting can also be changed by a SUBARU dealer.
 Contact your SUBARU dealer for details.